SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 Choose the classification that matches your organization:

-- Business or organization
+- Business or organization (most common for contractors)

 - U.S. state government